Yekuuun/maldev/README.md

 > [!Note]
 > Consider using hashing techniques inside of GetProcAddress avoiding usage of raw strings params in custom GetModuleHandleW & GetProcAddress calls by using hash comparison method

+**Anti-debug**
+- `BeingDebugged` : Base functions & logic to detect if current process is being debugged.

 **Work in progress...** 🛠️